hashkat/hashkat/docs/visualization.md

 # Visualization

+Here we shall outline ways in which you can visualize the networks you've created using ***#k@***.

 ## Gephi

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GZYsnLApk24" frameborder="0" allowfullscreen></iframe>
 </center>

-Here we shall outline ways in which you can visualize some of that data you have collected using ['Gephi'](http://gephi.github.io/).
-There are many other programs you can use for visualizations, and you are encouraged to try them, we're just going to focus on using 'Gephi' however in this documentation.
+You can visualize some of the data you have collected using [Gephi](http://gephi.github.io/).
+There are many other programs you can use for visualizations, and you are encouraged to try them, we're just going to focus on using Gephi however in this documentation.
 The network we visualized here was the one created in [**Tutorial 5**](http://docs.hashkat.org/en/latest/tutorial05/).

 ### How to Visualize a Network

-You can download 'Gephi' through there [website](http://gephi.github.io/).
-Once you have finished downloading 'Gephi', enter the program, and we will go over the steps necessary to visualize the networks you've created.
+You can download Gephi through there [website](http://gephi.github.io/).
+Once you have finished downloading Gephi, enter the program, and we will go over the steps necessary to visualize the networks you've created.

 1. When entering the program, you will see a prompt similar to the one below appear on the screen.